Doug-Pardee/LightZombie/README.markdown

 all original work of the LightZombie Project, including README and wiki content, is released to the public domain.

-Some of the files contained in the LightZombit Project are not original work, and those are licensed separately by their creators or rights-holders.
+Some of the files contained in the LightZombie Project are not original work, and those are licensed separately by their creators or rights-holders.

 ## Trademarks